gstangel/Arduino-Blynk-Adressable-Led-Controller/README.md

 Let's start this guide by getting the Blynk setup on the smartphone.
 After downloading the app and making an account, initialize a new project with your respective hardware, and select 'USB' for the connection type.
 You should now have a blank app and an auth token.

-Next, clone my Blynk App using this QR code by scanning this QR Code inside of Blynk
+Next, clone my Blynk App by scanning this QR Code inside of Blynk
 ![alt text](https://github.com/gabrielsaintangel/Arduino-Adressable-Led-Controller/blob/main/qr.jpg?raw=false=50x50)

 **You should now have the Controller Setup on Blynk, and have a Auth Token emailed to you that will be used in the python script to communicate with your instance of the app.**